<< <%SKIN-STRTRANS-SYNTOC%> >>

 If you are using a paid version of ACCOUNTS and have not paid within the last 12 months, you will need to first pay in order to be eligible for your license key.
-If you have paid within the last 18 months, an Annual Renewal payment will suffice.
+If your support has been expired for no more than 6 months, an Annual Renewal payment will be sufficient.
 Otherwise, you will have to make another Initial Purchase payment.
 Full details are on the PRICING/PAYMENT pages on the web site.

 Instead of using regular backups, created with Backup/Restore ⇒ Backup Database, and bringing them to the new computer on a USB memory key or in some other way, you can instead email the database backup to an email account that you can access on the new computer, via Backup/Restore ⇒ Email Backup.
 You then restore it there using the Backup/Restore ⇒ Restore Backup menu option.